Madhur-katyayn/FNN_HD/README.md

 $\text{Traditional Fully Connected Neural Networks use CPUs to carry out calculations.
 Such calculations are wasteful and }$
 $\text{slow, and thus make it impossible to meet real-time calculating needs.}$ $\text{As a result, FNNs based on graphics processing }$
 $\text{units (GPUs) are commonly used.
 The literature evaluated CNN open source projects that use GPUs and discovered that }$
 $\text{GPUs have some drawbacks, such as high power consumption and high cost.
-Taking }$
+Taking this into account, FPGA is a}$
-$\text{this into account, FPGA is a better fit as it is a low power device, which provides a similar degree of acceleration }$
+$\text{better fit as it is a low power device, which provides a similar degree of acceleration }$
 $\text{to a GPU.}$

 $\text{In this project fully connected neural network is implemented in synthesizable} \textbf{ Verilog}. $\text{This is deployable}$